 Skip to content

-Key renames happen when you change the identifier for a translation while keeping the same source content.
-For example:
+Key renames occur when you change a translation identifier while keeping the same content:

 json